R0GGER/docker-wake-on-lan/README.md

      http://host:8080/api/wake
 ```

+### API & webhook generator

+`http://<host-ip>:8080/api-tester` is a separate page that builds a call for you: pick an endpoint,
+pick a device or group, set the options, and send it to see the actual response.
+The same request is
+shown as a webhook URL, a curl command, Home Assistant YAML, a `fetch` snippet, PowerShell, or a raw
+HTTP request, each with a copy button.
+The API key icon in the top-right corner of the web interface
+opens it.

+It starts on the wake link below, so the ready-to-use webhook is one device away.
+A switch moves the
+key into the URL for the other endpoints as well, for webhook senders that cannot set a header.

+Because the page is served by this container, testing works with your browser session; paste the
+`API_KEY` to build calls that also work from other machines.

 ### Wake link

 A browser can wake a saved device with a single GET.
 Set `API_KEY` and put it in the URL so you do not need to be logged in: